Buddhadebroy/catalogx/readme.txt

 CatalogX: WooCommerce catalog mode, ecommerce product catalog, enquiry based quotation system, B2B or B2B + B2C wholesale pricing, and quote management for WooCommerce.
 ## Description

-Elevate your WooCommerce store with CatalogX, featuring a fully integrated enquiry system for seamless quote requests and advanced wholesale/B2B pricing management.
-With Catalog Mode, you can showcase your products without displaying prices and remove the 'Add to Cart' button, encouraging customers to submit enquiries for each item via custom enquiry forms.
+🥇 Most advanced WooCommerce catalog mode, wholesale, and request quote plugin.
+🎁 Feature-packed solution to create powerful **B2B, B2C,** and hybrid ecommerce stores.
+📞 **Dedicated support** team with **4.9/5** customer satisfaction on

+CatalogX turns your WooCommerce site into a flexible ecommerce product catalog with catalog mode to show products without prices and remove the “Add to Cart” button.
+Enable an enquiry-based shopping experience where customers can easily request quotes through custom enquiry forms — perfect for B2B, wholesale, and catalog WordPress businesses.

+Simplify your woocommerce catalog management, offer wholesale pricing, set role-based discounts, and streamline the quote woocommerce process — all from a single powerful plugin.
 CatalogX streamlines the quotation process, enabling customers to request quotes directly from your site.
 Perfect for wholesale and B2B businesses, it simplifies the management of wholesale and role-based pricing.
 With extensive customization options, you can tailor the shopping experience to fit your unique business needs.
 = Features =
 🚫 Disable Purchase Options